 Mitochondrial Eve was not the first human female to have lived.
-She likely had thousands of generations of ancestors before her, since scientists believe that humans have been living on earth for at least about 300,000 years.
+She likely had thousands of generations of ancestors before her, since scientists believe that modern humans have been living on earth for at least about 200,000 years.

-Females that lived before our Mitochondrial Eve may have descendants living today, but their mtDNA did not survive unbroken.
+Females that lived before our Mitochondrial Eve almost definitely have descendants living today, but their mtDNA did not survive unbroken.
 For example, if some of those women only had male children, then the grandchildren would carry the mitochondrial DNA of their mothers (and not their grandmother).

 Why is the theory of mitochondrial Eve important?